Who we are...

 - Asian: 8%

-They want a district focused on academic rigor, reasonable class sizes, competent, caring teachers and schools with a track record of high test scores.
+They want a district focused on academic rigor, reasonable class sizes, competent, caring teachers and schools with a track record of student success.
 They also want to send their children to school in a district surrounded by a family-oriented community.
 These factors top the list of what parents want from their children's schools.
 And these important attributes are among the many that Cherry Creek School District offers families.

 Special Programs and Services